Peckkie/USAI-Dataset-2026/README.md

 ## 📌 Overview

-**USAI-Dataset-2026** is a curated medical imaging dataset pipeline designed for training and evaluating AI/ML models on abdominal ultrasound images.
-This repository contains the full preparation workflow — from raw data filtering to feature vector extraction — ready for downstream model training.

-> 🩺 Data sourced from real clinical ultrasound exams (2013–2023)
-> 🤖 Feature vectors extracted using a pre-trained multi-label model
-> 🏷️ 19 abnormality classes across liver, bile duct, gallbladder, and kidney
+**USAI-Dataset-2026** is a curated pipeline for preparing a medical-grade abdominal ultrasound dataset for AI/ML training.
+Starting from ~188,209 raw ultrasound images annotated by specialist doctors (2013–2023), the pipeline filters, maps disease labels, and merges 2048-dimensional feature vectors extracted from a pre-trained multi-label model — producing a clean, model-ready dataset of **107,202 images**.

 ---